SegoCode/API-Archetype/README.md

 ## Features
  - Easy editable clean architecture highly scalable
- - Custom logger with file rotation and error trace
+ - Customizable logs with file rotation and error trace or pm2 standard
  - No transpilers, just vanilla javascript
  - JWT authentication with different roles
  - Profiles for any environment
  - Health and status microservice
  - Production deploy ready with pm2
- - Customizable logs or pm2 standard
  - Request validation
  - Testing with junit
  - Using many internet standards